adammcdonagh/open-task-framework/README.md

 3. Find all files matching the regex `/tmp/testFiles/src/.*\.txt`, with the conditions that the are >10B and <20B in size, as well as being older than 60 seconds, but newer than 600 seconds since last modification
 4. Transfer the files that were found to 2 destinations.
    1. The first destination is a simple SCP from `HOST_A` to `HOST_B` where the file is placed under `/tmp/testFiles/dest`.
 The group ownership of the file(s) is then set to `operator`
    2. The second destination is done via a pull from the destination server into the same directory.
 The SCP connects to `HOST_A` as `transferUsername`.
-Once the file has been retrieved, it is renamed using the following regex match `^(.*)\.txt$` and substitution `\1-2.txt`
+Once the file has been retrieved, it is renamed using the following regex match `^(.*)\.txt and substitution `\1-2.txt`
 5. Transferred files are moved into `/tmp/testFiles/archive` on `HOST_A`

 ## Executions